Karl Jaspers: Contributions to philosophy and theology

 Jaspers wrote extensively on the threat to human freedom posed by modern science and modern economic and political institutions.
 During World War II, he had to abandon his teaching post because his wife was Jewish.
-After the war he resumed his teaching position, and in his work The Question of German Guilt he unabashedly examined the culpability of Germany as a whole in the atrocities of Hitler's Third Reich.
+After the war, he resumed his teaching position, and in his work The Question of German Guilt he unabashedly examined the culpability of Germany as a whole in the atrocities of Hitler's Third Reich.
+In that work, Jaspers defines metaphysical guilt as each German's citizen's innate responsibility for the acts of Nazi Germany, contrasting this idea of metaphysical guilt with the concepts of legal, political, and moral guilt.

 The following quote about the Second World War and its atrocities was used at the end of the sixth episode of the BBC documentary series The Nazis: A Warning from History: "That which has happened is a warning.
 To forget it is guilt.
 It must be continually remembered.
 It was possible for this to happen, and it remains possible for it to happen again at any minute.
 Only in knowledge can it be prevented."

 Jaspers's major works, lengthy and detailed, can seem daunting in their complexity.
 His last great attempt at a systematic philosophy of Existenz – Von der Wahrheit (On Truth) – has not yet appeared in English.
 However, he also wrote shorter works, most notably Philosophy Is for Everyman.
 The two major proponents of phenomenological hermeneutics, namely Paul Ricœur (a student of Jaspers) and Hans-Georg Gadamer (Jaspers's successor at Heidelberg), both display Jaspers's influence in their works.

 Political views

 Jaspers identified with the liberal political philosophy of Max Weber, although he rejected Weber's nationalism.
 He valued humanism and cosmopolitanism and, influenced by Immanuel Kant, advocated an international federation of states with shared constitutions, laws, and international courts.
 He strongly opposed totalitarian despotism and warned about the increasing tendency towards technocracy, or a regime that regards humans as mere instruments of science or of ideological goals.
-He was also skeptical of majoritarian democracy.
+He was also sceptical of majoritarian democracy.
 Thus, he supported a form of governance that guaranteed individual freedom and limited government, and shared Weber's belief that democracy needed to be guided by an intellectual elite.
 His views were seen as anti-communist.